 What are the hosting periods?

-Fall hosting is late August through mid January; winter hosting is mid January through March; spring hosting is March through one week past the last day of school.
-Ideally families would consider hosting for a bit longer than these periods (think more of a ‘semester’ type of length, dividing the school year into two chunks).
-However, we understand this can be challenging for families, so we are looking to be more flexible with timing.
+Fall hosting is late August through December; winter/spring hosting is early January until late June (think more of a ‘semester’ type of length, dividing the school year into two chunks).
 Families should share their needs, and the Host Family Committee will do its best to match up the needs of the interns and the host families.

 What is the difference between hosting in the fall or in the spring?